EyeSeeTea/d2-docker/README.md

     -d '{"image": "docker.eyeseetea.com/samaritans/dhis2-data:2.36.8-sp-ip-training", "port": 8080, "detach": true}'
 ```

+Currently, there are no API docs nor params validations.
+For each command `src/d2_docker/commands/COMMAND.py`, check function `setup` to see the supported parameters.

 The API server provides a proxy to Harbor to bypass CORS issues.
 Configure first the harbor authentication file (`.flaskenv.secret`):

 ```